 Student lockers, desks and other such property are owned by the school.
-The school exercises exclusive control over this school property, and students should not expect privacy regarding items placed in school property because school property is subject to search at any time by school officials.
+The school exercises exclusive control over this school property, and students should not

+Under state law, it is "unlawful for the pupils of any public secondary school to participate in or be members of any secret organization."
+The Board of Education is expect privacy regarding items placed in school property because school property is subject to search at any time by school officials.
 Students are responsible for whatever is contained in desks, lockers, and district owned electronics issued by the school.